turingschool/career-development-curriculum-site/module_one/m1_PD_repeat_plan.md

 * Build self-awareness around strengths and goals
 * Build community through professional development
-* Incorporate your mentor into job search support
+* Starting to build your network for job search support
 * Establish sense of ownership over your professional development and job search

 By the end of Module 1, we aim for students to achieve [Level I readiness](/standards_and_rubric/index) in Networking, Materials, and Interviewing.
 While you repeat the module, this is an opportunity to continue this work and think about how you can push yourself to grow in these areas further.